Ranked from Within: Ranking Large Multimodal Models Without Labels: Introduction

+Addressing the challenge of efficiently evaluating a set of LMMs is important for their usability and effectiveness in deployment.
+As illustrated in \cref{fig:task}, selecting the most suitable LMM from a range of available options is challenging in the absence of annotations.
+To address this, our work investigates label-free proxy ranking scores that closely align with the true performance ranking, enabling effective model comparison in label-scarce settings.

-To explore this further, this paper begins by conducting a correlation study between performance on different benchmarks to examine the effectiveness of AoL for ranking models.
-With the observed instability and inconsistency of AoL for ranking LMMs, we then investigate the effectiveness of prediction uncertainty as the ranking indicator.
-LMMs generate answers in an open-form by producing token sequences, where each token is sampled from a probability distribution over the vocabulary.
-This enables assessing model uncertainty using logits on different token positions.
-To this end, we evaluate $45$ LMMs from different series.
-They have different training frameworks, such as LLaVA-V1.5~\cite{liu2024improved} and InstructBLIP~\cite{instructblip}, different visual encoders (\eg, CLIP~\cite{radford2021learning} and SigLIP~\cite{zhai2023sigmoid}) and language models (\eg, Vicuna~\cite{vicuna2023} and LLaMA~\cite{touvron2023llama}).
-We investigate three perspectives to explore model uncertainty, which are softmax probability, self-consistency and labeled proxy set.
-We evaluate the ranking performance on $8$ widely-adopted multimodal benchmarks, which span in diverse domains, including reasoning scientific questions, recognizing optical characters and identifying objects' spatial positions.
-Our main observations are summarized as below: \begin{itemize} \item We demonstrate that model performance on one dataset may not accurately reflect the model rankings on a different dataset (\Cref{sec:methods}). \item We evaluate various ranking methods and observe that their effectiveness is influenced by task characteristics (\ie, closed-form or free-form generation).
-Among the $12$ methods considered, \textbf{NLL}\textsubscript{min} stands out as the most effective (\Cref{sec:exp}). \item When examining correlations in model performance across different dataset pairs, we observe that variations in text prompt similarity align more closely with performance correlation changes than variations in image feature similarity (\Cref{sec:discussion}).
+Our first finding is that the na\"{i}ve approach of using the model's performance on an existing benchmark to rank its performance in a new target environment could be unstable.
+We further report that measures of prediction uncertainty are more effective ranking indicators.
+LMMs generate answers in an open-ended form by producing token sequences, with each token selected from the vocabulary based on the probability.
+This enables model uncertainty to be assessed using the logits at each token position.

+To this end, we evaluate $45$ different LMMs that have different training frameworks, \eg, LLaVA-V1.5~\cite{liu2024improved} and InstructBLIP~\cite{instructblip}, different visual encoders, \eg, CLIP~\cite{radford2021learning} and SigLIP~\cite{zhai2023sigmoid}, and language models, \eg, Vicuna~\cite{vicuna2023} and LLaMA~\cite{touvron2023llama}.
+We investigate three categories of model uncertainty approaches: softmax probabilities, self-consistency, and labeled proxy sets.
+We evaluate the ranking performance on $9$ widely-adopted multimodal benchmarks, which span diverse domains, including reasoning scientific questions, recognizing optical characters, and identifying objects' spatial positions.
+Our main findings are that \begin{itemize}[nosep] \item the performance of models on one dataset may not accurately reflect the ranking of the same models on a different dataset (\cref{sec:methods}); \item the effectiveness of ranking methods is influenced by task characteristics (\eg, closed-form or free-form generation), but probability-based variants are typically quite robust and predictive (\cref{sec:exp}); and \item when examining correlations in model performance across different dataset pairs, we observe that text prompt similarity better correlates with model performance across datasets than image feature similarity (\cref{sec:discussion}).

 \end{itemize}